 With dropshipping, it does require knowledge and experience.
 Long gone are the days where a beginner could build a store in a few hours and start to make serious sales the same day.
 Sure, this is possible and does happen, but the chances of this happening are slim.

 Usually, a new store that begins to make sales fast is leveraging the knowledge learnt on a previous store, or who is replicating a model acquired from elsewhere.
-Like from a good course.

 This is why you see certain dropshippers with very impressive screenshots and dashboards and who seem to achieve this in a very short amount of time.